-- (a) any change in the operator's name or address; and - (b) any steps taken with a view to the dissolution of the operator. - 4.3.5 Where the operator proposes to make a change in the nature or functioning, or an extension of the activities, which may have consequences for the environment and the change is not otherwise the subject of an application for approval under the Regulations or this permit: - (a) the Environment Agency shall be notified at least 14 days before making the change; and - (b) the notification shall contain a description of the proposed change in operation. - 4.3.6 The Environment Agency shall be given at least 14 days notice before implementation of any part of the site closure plan.
+- (a) the death of any of the named operators (where the operator consists of more than one named individual); - (b) any change in the operator's name(s) or address(es); and - (c) any steps taken with a view to the operator, or any one of them, going into bankruptcy, entering into a composition or arrangement with creditors, or, in the case of them being in a partnership, dissolving the partnership. - 4.3.5 Where the operator proposes to make a change in the nature or functioning, or an extension of the activities, which may have consequences for the environment and the change is not otherwise the subject of an application for approval under the Regulations or this permit: - (a) the Environment Agency shall be notified at least 14 days before making the change; and - (b) the notification shall contain a description of the proposed change in operation. - 4.3.6 The Environment Agency shall be given at least 14 days notice before implementation of any part of the site closure plan.